-Technical students who score 0-18 on the ACT Reading Or below 78 on the Accuplacer Reading Test, must enroll in this class and pass with a grade of "C" or higher.
+Technical students who score below 19 on the ACT Reading Or below 253 on the Next Gen Accuplacer Reading Test, must enroll in this class and pass with a grade of "C" or higher.

 This class meets the reading requirement for all technical programs and only admits technical students.
 Technical Reading will count the same as Reading.